easye/waku.org/contribute.md

 ## Build Your Own Waku Application

-By integrating Waku in your application, you can contribute to the ecosystem by reporting bugs and missing features but also inspire other developers in using Waku for various use cases.
+By integrating Waku in your application, you may contribute by:

+- Running Waku node within your application,
+- Reporting bugs and missing features to the development teams,
+- Inspire other developers in using Waku for various use cases.

 [Get started now](/platform).